 Welcome to the Applied Machine Learning Group at Northeastern

-Professor Brodley’s research group, Applied Machine Learning at CCIS focuses on core issues of machine learning, as well as real-world applications of machine learning.
+Professor Brodley’s research group, Applied Machine Learning at the Khoury College of Computer Sciences, focuses on core issues of machine learning, as well as real-world applications of machine learning.

 Recent core issues investigated include: